Health, Agri-food and Bioeconomy

 50%

-reduction in the cost of biobutanol production
+Reduction in the cost of biobutanol production

 85%

-reduction of greenhouse gas emissions, compared to fossil fuels
+Reduction of greenhouse gas emissions, compared to fossil fuels

 The European project, ButaNexT, aims to validate an integrated and more sustainable process (economic, social and environmental) for obtaining butanol from different types of raw materials that do not compete in the food sector (wheat straw, miscanthus and organic fraction of municipal solid waste). the properties of different blends of butanol with fossil fuels (gasoline and diesel) and biofuels (ethanol and biodiesel) and their behaviour will also be studied.